kostasxyz/volopa-tech-test/README.md

 ### RateChecker
 I have worked on this as much as I could afford timewise, still needs a lot of work and executive decisions.
 Right now the converter is a custom solution converting "to" from "from".
+Convertion calculations are down client side, idea being to handle UI info quick and validation later when user confirms convertion by doing checks and calculations server side.
-That means that when the user enters a value in the "to" field the "from" changes to reflect the necesary amount.
+When the user enters a value in the "to" field the "from" changes to reflect the necesary amount.
 Also when a user changes currencies the "to" amount stays constant while the "from" changes to adjust.
 A greater improvement would be a lib like https://openexchangerates.github.io/money.js/ or dinero.js to handle convertions.
 Decimal places are handled vary basic with toFixed, a lib for currency would be again a more elegant solution.